 Here's the schematic for the justly famed Fender 5F1 Champ Amp:

 Simple!
-What we have here aretwo gain stages, each 1/2 of a 12AX7 tube, with a volume pot between them; the 2nd triode stage is also the driver into the 6V6GT power output tube, which connects to a speaker through the output transformer, which is an impedance matching device.
-Along with the circuitry that provides the power necessary to operate the amplifier, that's all there is.
+What we have here aretwo gain stages, each 1/2 of a 12AX7 dual-triode tube, with a volume pot between them; the 2nd triode stage is also the driver into the 6V6GT power output tube, which connects to the speaker through the output transformer, which is adevice that matches the relatively high circuit impedance to a low impedance speaker.
+Along with the power supply circuitry that provides the voltage and current necessary to operate the amplifier, that's all there is.

 And now here's a schematic of that same basic circuit, but with a few changes that were made along the way while putting this project together - it's kind of an "as built" circuit diagram, to use an obscure engineering term.
 I used to be an obscure engineer:

-• The .02uF cap going into the grid of the driver triode has been reduced to a .01, once again to reduce the woofiness a bit, especially when running any speaker larger than an 8-incher.
+• The 5F1's .02uF coupling capacitor between the plate of the 1st gain stage triode and the volume potentiometer has been reduced to a .01uF, once again to reduce the woofiness a bit, helpful when running any speaker larger than an 8-incher.

-• In a nod to the Blackface/Silverface era, I've added a 1.5K grid stopper going into the 6V6, a 470K on the screen grid, and subbed a choke at the top of the main power supply Pi filter, instead of a 10K resistor.The 1.5K and 470K may help out when you run a 6L6 instead of a 6V6 (good to have the choice), and the choke simply reduces hum - always a good thing.
+• In a nod to the Blackface/Silverface era, I've added a 1.5K grid stopper going into the 6V6 power tube, a 470K on its screen grid, and subbed a choke at the top of the main power supply "Pi" filter, instead of a 10K resistor.The 1.5K and 470K may help out when you run a 6L6 instead of a 6V6 (good to have the choice), and the choke simply reduces hum - always a good thing.

-• A 10K resistor instead of a 22K at the second Pi filter ups the voltage at the plates of the 12AX7, which may add headroom.Or it might not, but I like a little more clean before the onset of dirt, and this seems to do the trick. • The filter cap values are just what I happened to have in the bin, and the higher values may add to hum reduction; or they might not, depending on which "expert" you listen to.
-Those same experts also say that higher filter cap values ruin tone, but according to that logic, Bassmans and Marshalls should sound horrible, which of course they don't.
+• A 10K resistor instead of a 22K at the second Pi filter ups the voltage at the plates of the 12AX7, which may add headroom.Or it might not, but I like a little more clean before the onset of dirt, and this seems to do the trick. • The filter cap values are just what I happened to have on hand in the old junkparts bin, and the higher values relative to the 5F1's filters may add to hum reduction, or they might not.Many on-line "experts" claim that higher filter cap values ruin tone, but according to that logic, Bassmans and Marshalls should sound horrible, which of course they don't - they sound awesome.

-• There are two diodes for rectification instead of a 5Y3 tube - the power transformer I have doesn't have the 5V heater filament tap needed to run a tube type rectifier, such as a 5Y3.
-We could have used a rectifier tube with a 6V filament, but the few extra volts gained by diodes would have been nice in any case.
+• There are two IN4007 diodes for rectification (converting AC wall voltage to the DC voltage necessary for the operation of a tube amp), instead of a 5Y3 tube rectifier.
+The power transformer I have doesn't have the 5V heater filament tap needed to run a rectifier tube such as a 5Y3 or 5AR4.
+We could have used a rectifier tube with a 6V filament, such as a 6X4, but the few extra volts gained by the use of diodes instead of a tube rectifier is good in this case, since our power transformer has fairly low voltages at its secondary legs (255VAC - 0V - 255VAC).

-• The 6.3VAC heater circuit is balanced, with both legs referenced to ground via 100 ohm resistors, instead of the single ended filament supply circuit in the original Champ.
+• The 6.3VAC heater circuit of the .99 Cent Champ is balanced, with both legs referenced to ground via 100 ohm resistors, instead of the single ended filament supply circuit in the original Champ.
 Per conventional wisdom, this also reduces hum; I happened to have a couple 100 ohmers on hand, so why not?

-• Finally, the AC power cable is a modern 3-conducter with ground, and there is no .05uF "Death Cap" referencing one leg of the AC to the chassis (and through the cable to your guitar and through the strings to your hands, and heart).
+• Finally, the AC power cable is a modern 3-conducter with ground, and there is no .05uF "death cap" (see 5F1 schematic above) referencing one leg of the AC to the chassis, along the cable to your guitar and through the strings to your hands, and heart.
+When I was just starting to play electric guitar, I almost died as a result of the deadly combination of a stock '50s Fender amp and a club's improperly wired sound system.
+A shocking experience, which I survived; Les Harvey and others weren't so lucky.

 Parts Is Parts